 Chapter 5: Amerikaners and Trumpenvolk

-Chapter 6: “The Soul of the Nation”
+Chapter 6: America Was Never Great: On “The Soul of This Nation”

 Chapter 7: De-Trumping America